PointConvFormer: Revenge of the Point-based Convolution: Experiments

+We compare the top results among work in the literature in Table \ref{tab:scannet_results}.
+According to Fig.~\ref{fig:mIoU_runtime}, Table.~\ref{tab:scannet_results_gridsize} and Table.~\ref{tab:scannet_results}, our PointConvFormer offers the best accuracy-speed tradeoff regardless of the input grid size.
+Especially, our PointConvFormer outperforms MinkowskiNet42~\cite{choy20194d} by a significant \textbf{10.1\% with 10cm input grid, 7.3\% with 5cm input grid, and 2.3\% with 2cm input grid}, while being faster than it in the first two cases.
+It is also significantly \textbf{faster} than all the transformer approaches.
+On top of this, mix3D could further improve results at 10cm and 5cm resolutions.
+On 2cm, although mix3D did not improve results on our model with $9.4$M parameters, it helped to propel a much smaller model with $5.8$M parameters to a similar accuracy.

-Besides, we further evaluate our PointConvFormer with other state-of-the-art methods, shown in Table~\ref{tab:scannet_results}.
-From the results shown in Table~\ref{tab:scannet_results}, we can see that our proposed PointConvFormer achieves the best performance among the point-based methods, outperforming the best point convolution based method KPConv~\cite{thomas2019kpconv} by $3.6\%$ in mIoU.
-Besides, our PointConvFormer achieves slightly better results than the sparse voxel-based methods, including the MinkowskiNet42, with only $40\%$ of the number of learnable parameters of MinkowskiNet42.
-In the result visualizations shown in Fig.~\ref{fig:scannet_visualization}, we observe that PointConvFormer is able to achieve better predictions with fine details comparing with PointConv~\cite{wu2019pointconv} and Point Transformer~\cite{zhao2021point}.
+We also provide lightweight versions named PointConv-Former-Lite, which utilized less layers in each stage.
+They are faster and more memory efficient with minimal degradation in performance.
+Fig.~\ref{fig:scannet_visualization} is the visualization of the comparison among PointConv~\cite{wu2019pointconv}, Point Transformer~\cite{zhao2021point} and PointConvFormer on the ScanNet dataset~\cite{dai2017scannet}.
+We observe that PointConvFormer is able to achieve better predictions with fine details comparing with PointConv~\cite{wu2019pointconv} and Point Transformer~\cite{zhao2021point}.
 Interestingly, it seems that PointConvFormer is usually able to find the better prediction out of PointConv~\cite{wu2019pointconv} and Point Transformer~\cite{zhao2021point}, showing that its novel design brings the best out of both operations.